-Women born in the 1950s have already had two changes to their state pension, which will mean they get less money.
+Why is this an issue when women will get their state pension earlier than men?
+The reason is that women born in the 1950s have already had two changes to their state pension, which will mean they get less money in their retirement overall.

 • The state pension age of women born after 5th April 1950 started to rise from 60 to 65 from April 2010.
-As I write this, the state pension age for women is around 61 and a half, and is gradually increasing.
 This was announced in the 1990s, but so badly publicised that many women didn’t realise their state pension age was rising until they neared retirement age.